Manawatū District: Demographics

-Of those at least 15 years old, 3,657 (15.3%) people had a bachelor or higher degree, and 5,595 (23.4%) people had no formal qualifications.
-The median income was $32,400, compared with $31,800 nationally.
-3,549 people (14.9%) earned over $70,000 compared to 17.2% nationally.
-The employment status of those at least 15 was that 12,321 (51.6%) people were employed full-time, 3,498 (14.6%) were part-time, and 726 (3.0%) were unemployed.
+Of those at least 15 years old, 3,390 (13.1%) people had a bachelor's or higher degree, 15,042 (58.0%) had a post-high school certificate or diploma, and 6,432 (24.8%) people exclusively held high school qualifications.
+The median income was $41,700, compared with $41,500 nationally.
+2,517 people (9.7%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 13,530 (52.2%) people were employed full-time, 3,657 (14.1%) were part-time, and 489 (1.9%) were unemployed.

 Local government

 Manawatu County Council

 Manawatu County Council was one of 63 county councils that were formed in 1876 when the provinces were abolished.
 It originally extended from Rangiwahia in the north to Waikanae in the south.

-Over the 12 years to 1888, The towns of Palmerston North, Feilding and Foxton split off to form borough councils.
-The northern half of Manawatu County split off to form Oroua County Council in 1883.
+The county greatly reduced by various splits over the next 30 years.
+Three towns split off to form borough councils: Palmerston North (1877, raised to city status in 1930), Feilding (1881), and Foxton (1888).
+The northern half of (remaining) Manawatu County split off to form Oroua County Council in 1883, initially unilaterally, as a protest against county authority.
+Parts of Oroua themselves split off to form separate counties (Kiwitea in 1894, Pohangina in 1895, and Kairanga in 1902).
+In 1903 Oroua County was officially established, covering the remaining parts after these splits, and also losing Ashhurst (transferred to Palmerston North).
 The area south of the Manawatū River split off to form Horowhenua County Council in 1884.

-Manawatū District Council
+Manawatu District Council

 Manawatu District Council was formed in 1988 when Manawatu County Council amalgamated with Kairanga County Council, itself a splinter of Oroua County Council.
 The following year, Manawatu District amalgamated with Feilding Borough, Kiwitea County, Oroua County and Pohangina County in the 1989 local government reforms.

-For the purposes of representation, Manawatū District is divided into two wards:
+For the purposes of representation, Manawatu District is divided into two wards:

 In 2021, the council decided to establish a Māori ward from the 2022 local election.

 The council is responsible for day-to-day administration and services: